-Do you have a preschooler or kindergarten aged child who loves beading?
+Do you have a preschooler or kindergarten aged child who loves fine motor activities with beads?
 We have evidence of our little bead lover all over the house: beaded necklaces, bracelets, and bent beaded pipe cleaners can be found in almost every room!
 We’ve beaded noodles, cereal, plastic beads, small glass beads…every type and option there is has been strung on string of all sizes and types.

 So, once you’ve done it all with an activity or means, what else is there to do?